 Florida is an employment-at-will state, meaning an employer can generally terminate you for almost any reason.
 Exceptions do exist for instances of unlawful discrimination on the basis of LGBTQ+ status.
 It is also unlawful for an employer to retaliate against an employee for complaining about sexual orientation or gender identity discrimination.

 However, it can be very challenging to prove an employer has engaged in discrimination or retaliation versus simply firing someone within their rights in an at-will state.
 Many employers will point to the state’s at-will status to justify firings that are actually motivated by unlawful discrimination, including those on the basis of gender identity or sexual orientation.

 Even so, you may still have a case if your employer fires you under Florida’s at-will status if you believe the termination was actually a result of your LGBTQ+ identity.
-Such legal disagreements are difficult to navigate on your own, so if you believe you have been wrongfully terminated or otherwise discriminated against because of your gender identity or sexual orientation, or any other reason, it is best to hire a discrimination lawyer to advocate for your case in and out of the courtroom.
+Such legal disagreements are difficult to navigate on your own, so if you believe you have been wrongfully terminated or otherwise discriminated against because of your gender identity or sexual orientation, or any other reason, it is best to hire a sexual orientation discrimination lawyer in Jacksonville to advocate for your case in and out of the courtroom.

 Protect Your Future With Our Help

-Our team at the Law Office of Shands M. Wulbern, P.A. understands that experiencing workplace discrimination as a result of your gender identity or sexual orientation can be frightening, infuriating, and embarrassing.
+Our team at the The Law Office of Shands M. Wulbern, P.A. understands that experiencing workplace discrimination as a result of your gender identity or sexual orientation can be frightening, infuriating, and embarrassing.
 You deserve to have your rights vigorously defended by a firm committed to advocating for your interests.
 Our Jacksonville sexual orientation and gender identity discrimination attorney has over 20 years of legal experience and can review the specifics of your case and strategize on how to get you justice.
 We are prepared to give your situation the personalized, compassionate attention it deserves.